judithyueli/mexBBFMM2D/README.md

 To run the example,  run the command:

 ```
-example
+example_case1
 ```

-Open `example.m` to inspect the commands.
+Open `example_case1.m` to inspect the commands.
 The first part sets up the grid and other parameters required by BBFMM2D that will be explained in detail below.
 The command that runs BBFMM2D is:

 ```
 [QH,QHexact] = case1(xloc, yloc,H,nCheb,PrintFlag);